-A certified food protection manager training will be offered Dec.
-3 in Fairbanks and Palmer and by videoconference in Tok, Craig and Ketchikan.
+A certified food protection manager training will be offered May 5 in Fairbanks and by videoconference in Palmer, Sitka, Haines, Skagway and King Salmon.

 The food safety workshop, which will be hosted by the University of Alaska Fairbanks Cooperative Extension Service, will meet from 8:30 a.m. to 5 p.m.
 State regulations require that all food establishments have at least one certified food protection manager to ensure compliance with food safety regulations.